dfayad/swiss_tournament/README.md

     2.- expand it / go to the directory it is saved on.
     3.- create the database structure described in tournament.sql in PostgreSQL** 4.- create your client program with the players and matches you want to add, don't forget to import tournament.py and use he fucntions described below
-    5.- run your client program and have fun
+    5.- run your client program (an example can be seen in tournament_test.py) and have fun

     * Here's a resource explaining how to download and use it: https://www.udacity.com/wiki/ud197/install-vagrant